Reconfigurable Intelligent Surface-Assisted Cell-Free Massive MIMO Systems Over Spatially-Correlated Channels: System Model, Channel Estimation, and RIS Phase Shift Control

 \section{System Model, Channel Estimation, and RIS Phase Shift Control}

 We consider an RIS-assisted Cell-Free Massive MIMO system, where $M$ APs connected to a central processing unit (CPU) serve $K$ users on the same time and frequency resource, as schematically illustrated in Fig.~\ref{FigSysModel}.
 All APs and users are equipped with a single antenna and they are randomly located in the coverage area.
-Since the considered users are far away from the APs, the communication is assisted by an RIS that comprises $N$ scattering elements that can modify the phases of the incident signals.\footnote{In general, there are also users that are close to the APs.
-However, we aim at improving the data rates of the users who are far away from the APs, and, hence, have very weak direct channels to the APs.
-The users near the APs are not considered.} The matrix of phase shifts of the RIS is denoted by $\pmb{\Phi} = \mathrm{diag} \left( [ e^{j\theta_1}, \ldots, e^{j\theta_N}]^T \right)$, where $\theta_n \in [-\pi, \pi]$ is the phase shift applied by the $n$-th element of the RIS.
+Since the considered users are far away from the APs, the communication is assisted by an RIS that comprises $N$ engineered scattering elements that can modify the phases of the incident signals.\footnote{In general, a completed system should include many users randomly located in the coverage area.
+There are some favorable users where their links to some APs are strong.
+But there are also some unfavorable users where the their links to the APs are weak.
+This may come from the large path loss (long distances) or heavy shadowing.
+In our work, we consider the cases where RISs are deployed to improve the performance of these unfavorable users, and hence, the coverage of the whole system can be increased.} The matrix of phase shifts of the RIS is denoted by $\pmb{\Phi} = \mathrm{diag} \left( [ e^{j\theta_1}, \ldots, e^{j\theta_N}]^T \right)$, where $\theta_n \in [-\pi, \pi]$ is the phase shift applied by the $n$-th element of the RIS.
 The phase shifts are adjusted by a controller which exchanges information with the APs via a backhaul link (see Fig.~\ref{FigSysModel}).
 As a canonical form of Cell-Free Massive MIMO systems, we assume that the system operates in time-division duplexing (TDD) mode.
 Thus, we assume that channel reciprocity holds in the consisted system model.